DivergentClouds/tundra/readme.txt

 - attempting to read undefined storage will read 0
 - seek address and chunk size default to 0
 - only the 24-bit address range of storage may be written to
-- if EOF is recieved when reading input, then -1 will be read
+- at most 4 storage devices may be attached

 Emulator